Rehana-Rahman/Rehana-Rahman/README.md

 ## 🐱 fun zone

-I read fiction and attempt to write poetry.
+i read fiction and attempt to write poetry.

 will probably beat you in chess and then write a haiku about it.